lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

-In line with {{Section 8.6 of RFC9110}}, the "Content-Length" header field should be provided whenever a PKIMessage is sent, giving the length of the ASN.1-encoded PKIMessage.
+In line with {{Section 8.6 of RFC9110}}, the "Content-Length" header field should be provided whenever a PKIMessage is sent, giving the length of the ASN.1 DER-encoded PKIMessage.

 ## Communication Workflow